ledell/subsemble/README.md

 ```

 ### Parallel training

 One of the benefits to using Subsemble (as opposed to other ensemble algorithms) is that the learning process can be broken up into smaller learning problems that can be easily parallelized across multiple cores or nodes.
 This is especially useful in cases where there is not enough memory on your machine(s) to train an ensemble on the full training set.

 #### Multicore Subsemble

-To perform the cross-validation and training steps in parallel using all available cores, use the `parallel = "multicore"` option.
+To perform the cross-validation and training steps in parallel using all available cores, use the `parallel = "multicore"` option, which will use the native **parallel** package in R for parallel processing.
+It is recommended to use this option if you want to speed up the training (it will use all cores).

 ```r
 learner <- c("SL.randomForest", "SL.glm")